joepickrell/fgwas/README.md

 >make

+The most common compilation error is that the configure script cannot find Boost or GSL.
+You may have to tell the script explicitly where to find them.
+For example, on OS X using macports, installations go to the non-standard path /opt/local/lib.
+To configure in this case, replace the above configure step with:

+>./configure LDFLAGS=-L/opt/local/lib

 A user guide is available here: [fgwas v0.2 User Guide](https://github.com/joepickrell/fgwas/blob/master/man/fgwas_manual.pdf)

 Previous versions are available from the [Google Code repository](https://code.google.com/p/gwas/).